Frequently Asked Questions

 What is a Permit to Burn and how do I get one?

 A Permit to Burn is a signed agreement between you and an Authorised Officer which allows you to conduct a burn on your property under strict conditions during the Restricted Burning Period.
 You can apply for a Permit by contacting your local Fire Control Officer.
-Please allow at least 48 hours prior to your planned burn to apply for your Permit.
+Please allow at least 7 days prior to your planned burn to apply for your Permit.

 Permits are issued under strict conditions and can be revoked at any time.
 You must comply with the conditions of your Permit.